Gladstone Land Co. to Issue Monthly Dividend of $0.05 (NASDAQ:LAND)

 Gladstone Land Co.
-(NASDAQ:LAND – Get Rating) announced a monthly dividend on Thursday, April 13th, Wall Street Journal reports.
-Stockholders of record on Tuesday, May 23rd will be given a dividend of 0.046 per share by the real estate investment trust on Wednesday, May 31st.
-This represents a $0.55 annualized dividend and a dividend yield of 3.30%.
-The ex-dividend date is Monday, May 22nd.
+(NASDAQ:LAND – Get Rating) announced a monthly dividend on Friday, April 14th, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 21st will be given a dividend of 0.046 per share by the real estate investment trust on Friday, June 30th.
+This represents a $0.55 dividend on an annualized basis and a dividend yield of 3.35%.
+The ex-dividend date of this dividend is Tuesday, June 20th.

-Gladstone Land has increased its dividend payment by an average of 0.8% per year over the last three years and has raised its dividend annually for the last 9 consecutive years.
-Gladstone Land has a payout ratio of -183.3% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Analysts expect Gladstone Land to earn $0.81 per share next year, which means the company should continue to be able to cover its $0.55 annual dividend with an expected future payout ratio of 67.9%.
+Gladstone Land has raised its dividend payment by an average of 0.8% per year over the last three years and has increased its dividend annually for the last 9 consecutive years.
+Gladstone Land has a dividend payout ratio of -183.3% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Research analysts expect Gladstone Land to earn $0.81 per share next year, which means the company should continue to be able to cover its $0.55 annual dividend with an expected future payout ratio of 67.9%.

-A number of large investors have recently added to or reduced their stakes in the company.
-Federated Hermes Inc. raised its holdings in Gladstone Land by 1.1% in the first quarter.
-Federated Hermes Inc. now owns 53,238 shares of the real estate investment trust’s stock worth $1,939,000 after purchasing an additional 566 shares in the last quarter.
-Price T Rowe Associates Inc. MD boosted its stake in Gladstone Land by 4.2% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 16,767 shares of the real estate investment trust’s stock worth $308,000 after purchasing an additional 672 shares in the last quarter.
-Great West Life Assurance Co.
-Can grew its position in Gladstone Land by 80.5% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 1,565 shares of the real estate investment trust’s stock worth $61,000 after purchasing an additional 698 shares during the last quarter.
-Advisor Group Holdings Inc. increased its stake in Gladstone Land by 1.9% during the 4th quarter.
-Advisor Group Holdings Inc. now owns 39,234 shares of the real estate investment trust’s stock valued at $720,000 after purchasing an additional 717 shares in the last quarter.
-Finally, JPMorgan Chase & Co. increased its stake in Gladstone Land by 0.8% during the 4th quarter.
-JPMorgan Chase & Co. now owns 101,942 shares of the real estate investment trust’s stock valued at $1,869,000 after purchasing an additional 778 shares in the last quarter.
-45.31% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+First Trust Advisors LP purchased a new position in shares of Gladstone Land in the 1st quarter valued at about $219,000.
+Cetera Advisor Networks LLC grew its holdings in Gladstone Land by 12.1% during the 2nd quarter.
+Cetera Advisor Networks LLC now owns 9,472 shares of the real estate investment trust’s stock worth $210,000 after acquiring an additional 1,025 shares in the last quarter.
+Meiji Yasuda Asset Management Co Ltd. purchased a new stake in shares of Gladstone Land in the 2nd quarter valued at approximately $200,000.
+Centaurus Financial Inc. increased its position in shares of Gladstone Land by 23.8% in the 1st quarter.
+Centaurus Financial Inc. now owns 5,200 shares of the real estate investment trust’s stock valued at $189,000 after purchasing an additional 1,000 shares during the last quarter.
+Finally, PNC Financial Services Group Inc. raised its holdings in shares of Gladstone Land by 2,071.8% in the 4th quarter.
+PNC Financial Services Group Inc. now owns 8,687 shares of the real estate investment trust’s stock valued at $159,000 after purchasing an additional 8,287 shares in the last quarter.
+45.31% of the stock is owned by institutional investors and hedge funds.

 About Gladstone Land